High Availability & Global Replication

 fly pg failover

 That’s it!
-You should now run fly status
+Run fly status

 Connecting to read replicas